bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a way to organize major data constructs and present them in a way that doesn't interfere with the user's experience.
+When using axios, it downloads a huge library of information that you can access through React and manipulate using JS.

 - [ ] What does it mean to _think_ in react?

+I have learned that, in its simplest form, it's plugging in information into various areas.
+Plugging information into different component files, into components themselves, etc. It is thinking a lot like math, like using variables.
+Solving for "x".
+What data needs plugged into "x"?

 - [ ] Describe state.

+State is a way to update the state of a function.
+It's a way to plug new information into it.

 - [ ] Describe props.

+Props are ways for child components to access information from each other.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are data activity that can happen outside of a component. useEffect helps maintain the data to one area and prevents it from running over and over like for an axios call.

 ## Project Set Up